 We now have giving circles in 17 cities around the country in Atlanta, Austin, Boston, Boston Metro West, Chicago, Denver, East Bay, Los Angeles, New York, Philadelphia, San Francisco, Santa Fe, Seattle, Silicon Valley, Vail, Washington DC, and Wine Country.
 We expect to have 20 thriving giving circles by the end of the 2020 election cycle.
 It’s easy to start a group in your area.
 Contact us to learn more.

 Our commitment to creating community around political giving makes us different from other fundraising efforts.
 Members value the opportunity to come together with like-minded donors to have substantive, meaningful conversations with candidates.
 In the meantime, we are building a strong and impactful network of donors to support progressive women candidates.

 9 Additional Giving Groups

 $ Raised for Candidates

-In 2016, our first cycle as a national network, EWA had giving circles in five cities and raised over $1.5 million for candidates.
-In the 2018 cycle, we had 16 groups and raised over $5.5 million.
-And so far for the 2020 cycle, we have raised over $2.5 million.
+In 2016, our first cycle as a national network, EWA had giving circles in six cities and raised more than $1.5 million for candidates.
+In the 2018 cycle, we had 15 groups and raised over $5.5 million.
+And so far for the 2020 cycle, we have added two groups and raised more than $2.5 million.